hernandezb3/llama-on-uconn-hpc/README.md

 Follow the prompts to enter your password and complete any 2FA authentication.
 When successfully logged in you'll be assigned to a login node on HPC.
 ```
 # check the node
-# hostname should return your assigned login node e.g., login4
+# when logged in, hostname returns your assigned login node e.g., login4
 hostname
 ```

 ### Load Files
 FileZilla is a File Transfer Protocol (FTP) allowing files to be transferred between your computer and HPC over the internet.
 The Python script and the files it references need to be transferred to HPC.
 Note that since the transfer occurs over the internet, you need to be connected to the UConn network (see the Connect to a VPN section above).

-To install and connect FileZilla to your HPC account, follow the steps from UConn Storrs HPC's [File Tranfer](https://kb.uconn.edu/space/SH/26033783688/File+Transfer) document, under the Data Storage Guide dropdown.
+To install FileZilla and connect it to your HPC account, following the steps from UConn Storrs HPC's [File Tranfer](https://kb.uconn.edu/space/SH/26033783688/File+Transfer) document, under the Data Storage Guide dropdown.

 Before uploading any data, please see [this link](https://kb.uconn.edu/space/SH/26033979893/FAQ#What-kind-of-data-can-be-stored-on-the-Storrs-HPC?) to the FAQs about what data can be stored on UConn Storrs HPC.